X-Infernus: Chapter Two: This Mortal Coil

 Magik stands before Pixie, Mercury, Rockslide and Beast, demanding Pixie hand over her Soulsword.
 She takes out Mercury, Rockslide and Beast, and engages Pixie in combat.
 Pixie refuses to hand over the sword, but Magik overpowers her and regains her sword.
 As soon as she gets hold of it, her appearance changes and she becomes more human than demon.
 At that moment, Colossus, Armor, Karma, Wolverine, Cyclops, and Emma Frost enter.
-Magik strikes Colossus when he calls her 'Snowflake' but senses something is wrong when she doesn't feel anything.
-She teleports back to Limbo, telling her brother that he can't save her; she has to save herself.
-The X-Men gather the wounded, and Pixie attempts to go after Magik but Kurt stops her.
+Magik strikes Colossus when he calls her 'Snowflake' but senses something is wrong when she does not feel anything.
+She teleports back to Limbo, telling her brother that he cannot save her; she has to save herself.
+The X-Men gather the wounded, and Pixie attempts to go after Magik but Nightcrawler stops her.
 Pixie breaks out in tears and apologizes for stabbing him.

 In Limbo, Witchfire learns that Magik has left Limbo and assumes control.
 She stabs S'ym in the chest, seriously wounding him.
 Magik teleports in to find him chained to the throne.
 She asks what happened and he informs her that Belasco's daughter, Witchfire, has taken control in her absence.
 Illyana is shocked to hear Belasco had a daughter, and Witchfire steps out of the shadows and attacks Magik.

 Peter says he is going after Illyana.
 The other X-Men have a way to get to Limbo (through Pixie).
-Scott agrees with him and puts together a team consisting of Colossus, Pixie, Wolverine, Mercury and Rockslide, with Kurt in charge due to Pixie and Pete's personal stake in the mission.
+Scott agrees with him and puts together a team consisting of Colossus, Pixie, Wolverine, Mercury and Rockslide, with Nightcrawler in charge due to Pixie and Pete's personal stake in the mission.
 Pixie then teleports them into Limbo only to find they are surrounded by many hostile demons.